 Next time you are faced with a similar situation, replace the old thought with the new, more balanced thought.

 For example, "There are lots of reasons why she didn't text me back besides being mad at me."

-When should we come up with a new thought?
+When should you use cognitive restructuring to come up with a new thought?

-Cognitive Restructuring for Post-Traumatic Stress Disorder is one effective, short-term treatment to help cope with symptoms of PTSD.
+Cognitive restructuring for post-traumatic stress disorder is one effective, short-term treatment to help cope with the symptoms of PTSD.
 But usually, PTSD also needs long-term treatment and professional support.

 Do you think cognitive restructuring for PTSD might help you or someone you know?
 If yes, contact your healthcare provider for options.

 Check out these Bytes for more resources on PTSD and mental health support:

 Your feedback matters to us.

 This Byte helped me better understand the topic.